Jeffkrop/Looking-at-h1b-visa/H1B.md

 A user of the forum posted this:
 As part of H-1 processing, first step is to file LCA w/ DOL.

-Certified: Employer filed the LCA, which was approved by DOL
+•Certified: Employer filed the LCA, which was approved by DOL

-Certified Withdrawn: LCA was approved but later withdrawn by employer
+•Certified Withdrawn: LCA was approved but later withdrawn by employer

-Withdrawn: LCA was withdrawn by employer before approval
+•Withdrawn: LCA was withdrawn by employer before approval

-Denied: LCA was denied by DOL.
+•Denied: LCA was denied by DOL.

 I want to have a look at how this looks in the data.
 ![](H1B_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-3-1.png)